UNCLASSIFIED (U)

 (c) (U) The applicant is an ardent nationalist whose opinions voiced to an audience regularly blame “foreigners” for their country’s problems and who argues that the only solution to these problems is that “foreigners” should be driven out of the country.
 Press reports say that some of those in the targeted audience have been purchasing weapons and seeking to obtain and manufacture explosives.
 Police notify the applicant or those associated with the applicant that they are investigating several of those in the targeted audience for weapons-related offenses.
 At the end of a week of strong anti-foreign sentiment, the applicant gives a special speech entitled “A Call to Action.”
 With the knowledge that those under investigation are in the audience, the applicant begins their speech with: “The time has come for action!”
 They then reiterate throughout their speech that “The only solution to the country’s problems is to purge our great land of these foreigners once and for all through whatever means necessary.”
 Shortly thereafter, some of those in the target audience detonate a truck bomb outside a restaurant frequented by foreign nationals, killing several foreign nationals and injuring many restaurant employees.

 (d) (U) Analysis: The use of any explosive with intent to endanger, directly or indirectly, the safety of one or more individuals or to cause substantial damage to property is a terrorist activity.
 In the example, the applicant helps foster anti-foreign sentiments and then, during an especially tense period, urges students to act to drive “foreigners” from the country “through whatever means necessary.”
-Under these circumstances, you would have reasonable ground to believe that the applicant’s speech incited terrorist activity.
-The fact that the applicant knew that several students likely had access to weapons and/or explosives and that those students attended their special lecture would provide you with reasonable ground to believe that the applicant intended to cause death or serious bodily harm.
+Under these circumstances, you would have reason to believe that the applicant’s speech incited terrorist activity.
+The fact that the applicant knew that several students likely had access to weapons and/or explosives and that those students attended their special lecture would provide you with reason to believe that the applicant intended to cause death or serious bodily harm.

 (e) (U) The USA PATRIOT Act amended INA 212(a)(3)(B)’s definition of “engaging in terrorist activity” also to include incitement (see INA 212(a)(3)(B)(iv)(I)).
 As a result, a person who is ineligible under INA 212(a)(3)(B)(i)(III) for inciting terrorist activity will also now be ineligible under INA 212(a)(3)(B)(i)(I) for engaging in a terrorist activity.